Team Profile

 Tia Palermo

-Tia Palermo is an Associate Professor in the Division of Health Services and Practice in the Department of Epidemiology and Environmental Health in the School of Public Health and Health Professions at UB and co-Investigator of the Cash Transfers and IPV Research Collaborative.
+Tia Palermo is President of Research Policy Solutions (PRESTO), a Research Associate Professor at the University at Buffalo, and co-Investigator of the Cash Transfers and IPV Research Collaborative.
 Her research examines the impacts of social policy on population health, and has led or contributed to evaluations of social protection in Ghana, Ethiopia, Tanzania, Zambia and Zimbabwe.
 As part of the Transfer Project, her work examines the ability of social policy to improve outcomes among children and adolescents, including those related to schooling, sexual behavior, mental health, and violence.
 Prior to joining UB, Dr. Palermo was a social policy manager at the UNICEF Office of Research – Innocenti and an Assistant Professor in the Department of Family, Population and Medicine at Stony Brook University (SUNY) in New York.
 Tia completed her postdoctoral training at the City University of New York (CUNY) Institute for Demographic Research, holds a Ph.D. in Public Policy from the University of North Carolina (UNC), a MS in Economics from UNC and a BA in Economics and Spanish from the State University of New York at Geneseo.

 Learn More